Rabbid76/graphics-snippets/documentation/uniforms_and_attributes.md

 Of course the user can specify the location.
 In modern OpenGL this can be done by [Layout Qualifier](https://www.khronos.org/opengl/wiki/Layout_Qualifier_(GLSL)).
 In earlier version a generic vertex attribute can be associated to an attribute name by [`glBindAttribLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glBindAttribLocation.xhtml), before linking the program.
 The location information is considered when the program is get linked.<br/>
-But resource informations, like the attribute location ([`glGetAttribLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetAttribLocation.xhtml)), can only be queried, if the program was successfully linked.
+But resource information, like the attribute location ([`glGetAttribLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetAttribLocation.xhtml)), can only be queried, if the program was successfully linked.
 The linking of the program "finalize" the program, to be introspective and to be used.<br/>
 The "hint" that there is a named attribute associated to a location, does not make an active resource.
 The active resource is set in the during the link process.